Geometry of Swarm Theory

 So what do we really see?

-How can mirrors, lenses, or telescopes bend light if space is just a lattice?
+How can mirrors or lenses bend light if space is a lattice?

 Summary

 Real space is the membrane.
 Waves and matter live only on the lattice weave.
-The interiors of node enclosures are excluded from reality, not voids but the absence of geometry.
-Helical propagation is demanded by this structure, and from it arise the constants and quantization of physics.
+The interiors of node enclosures are excluded from reality.
+Helical propagation is demanded by this structure, and from it arise the constants and the quantization we observe.